openresty/lua-nginx-module/README.markdown

 **phase:** *content*

 Acts as a "content handler" and executes lua code string specified in `<lua-script-str>` for every request.
-The lua code may call predefined APIs to generate response content and is executed in a new spawned coroutine in an independent global environment (i.e. a sandbox).
+The lua code may make [API calls](http://wiki.nginx.org/HttpLuaModule#Nginx_API_for_Lua) and is executed as a new spawned coroutine in an independent global environment (i.e. a sandbox).

-Do not use this directive and other content handler directives in a same location.
+Do not use this directive and other content handler directives in the same location.
 For example, this directive and the [proxy_pass](http://wiki.nginx.org/HttpProxyModule#proxy_pass) directive should not be used in the same location.

 content_by_lua_file
 -------------------

-**syntax:** *content_by_lua_file &lt;path-to-lua-script&gt;*
+**syntax:** *content_by_lua_file &lt;path-to-lua-script-file&gt;*

 **context:** *location, location if*

 **phase:** *content*

-Same as [content_by_lua](http://wiki.nginx.org/HttpLuaModule#content_by_lua), except the code to be executed is in the file specified by `<path-lua-script>`.
+Equivalent to [content_by_lua](http://wiki.nginx.org/HttpLuaModule#content_by_lua), except that the file specified by `<path-to-lua-script-file>` contains the lua code to be executed.

-Nginx variables can be used in `<path-to-lua-script>` string to provide flexibility.
+Nginx variables can be used in the `<path-to-lua-script-file>` string to provide flexibility.
 This however carries some risks and is not ordinarily recommended.

-When the Lua code cache is on (default state), the user code is loaded once at the first request and cached and the Nginx config must be reloaded each time you modify the lua code file.
+When the Lua code cache is on (default state), the user code is loaded once at the first request and cached and the Nginx config must be reloaded each time you modify the Lua source file.
 You can temporarily disable the Lua code cache during development by switching [lua_code_cache](http://wiki.nginx.org/HttpLuaModule#lua_code_cache) `off` in your `nginx.conf` to avoid reloading Nginx.